Cutaway of 2-Unit Generation mPower SMR Installation. | © 2012 Generation mPower LLC. All Rights Reserved. Reprinted with permission.

 The mission of the SMR Licensing Technical Support program is to promote the accelerated deployment of SMRs by supporting certification and licensing requirements for U.S.-based SMR projects through cooperative agreements with industry partners, and by supporting the resolution of generic SMR issues.
 DOE anticipates continuing efforts toward a 5-year $452 M program.
 Fiscal Year 2012 appropriations were $67.0 million and the FY 2013 request was $65.0 million.

-mPower America Partnership: The first agreement will be awarded to the mPower America team of Babcock & Wilcox, Tennessee Valley Authority, and Bechtel, includes efforts to complete design certifications, site characterization, licensing, first-of-a-kind engineering activities, and the associated Nuclear Regulatory Commission (NRC) review processes.
+mPower America Partnership: The first agreement, awarded to the mPower America team of Babcock & Wilcox, Tennessee Valley Authority, and Bechtel, includes efforts to complete design certifications, site characterization, licensing, first-of-a-kind engineering activities, and the associated Nuclear Regulatory Commission (NRC) review processes.
 The goal of this program is to support commercial operations of an SMR by 2022; the mPower team has developed a plan that expects to achieve a commercial operation date (COD) of October 2021.

 Key Activities for the mPower America team include: